philippgille/ln-paywall/README.md

 With cryptocurrencies in general some of those problems were solved, but with long confirmation times and per-transaction fees a real per-request billing was still not feasable.

-But then came the [Lightning Network](https://lightning.network/), an implementation of routed payment channels, which enables *real* **instant** and **zero-fee** transactions (which cryptocurrencies have long promised, but never delivered). **It's a second layer on top of existing cryptocurrencies like Bitcoin that scales far beyond the limitations of the underlying blockchain.**
+But then came the [Lightning Network](https://lightning.network/), an implementation of routed payment channels, which enables *real* **instant microtransactions** with **extremely low fees** (which cryptocurrencies have long promised, but never delivered).
+It's a *second layer* on top of existing cryptocurrencies like Bitcoin that scales far beyond the limitations of the underlying blockchain.

 `ln-paywall` makes it easy to set up an API paywall for payments over the Lightning Network.